St. Edward School Profile 2018-2019

 St. Edward is a private four-year college preparatory high school enrolling 342 students in grades 9-12.
 The school opened in the fall of 1941 and graduated it’s first senior class in the spring of 1944.
 St. Edward is accredited by Advance ED and the Illinois State Board of Education.

 The student body is culturally diverse with a population that is 20% Hispanic, 1% African American, 44% White, 9% Asian and 3% Multi-Racial.

-The academic program consists of seven class periods in which there is 45 minutes of instruction.
+The academic program consists of eight class periods in which there are 50 minutes of instruction.
 Seven credits per semester is the maxim course load.